 “I’m writing a post on tips for surviving with newborn twins” I announced to my husband during dinner in between frantically dicing up food for our 1-year-old twins who inhale food at an impossibly fast speed.
 “Really.
 Are you sure we survived??” he asked as he picked up a sippy cup that was tossed gleefully on the floor for the 87th time.

 Ha.
 I admit there were times during our year with newborn twins that I collapsed on the floor in utter defeat because the task given to me seemed impossibly hard.
 Sometimes I see pictures from that year and I literally don’t remember the occasion.
-I’m like “What am I wearing, where are we, and who’s hands are those holding the babies??”
-Sleep deprivation can do a serious number on you… and the scary thing is that my babies are good sleepers.
+I’m like “What am I wearing, where are we, and whose hands are those holding the babies??”
+Sleep deprivation can do a serious number on you… and the scary thing is that my babies have good sleep habits.

-I frequently searched Pinterest for tips on life with newborn twins when I was pregnant.
+I frequently searched Pinterest for tips on life with newborn twins when I was pregnant and preparing to give birth.
 Surely, someone who has been there and done that will have some good advice!
 To my chagrin, most of the articles I read had universal advice such as “be patient with yourself’ and ‘accept help from those that offer.”
 Now, I’m not saying that advice like that isn’t good advice.
 It is absolutely true and has it has value.
 However, if you’ve read much of my blog you know that I need things to be tangible and actionable.
 So I’ve outlined some tips for you, and I’ve made it as actionable as possible.